MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-powerapps-checker.md

 ## Review the solution checker report
 When a solution check is completed, you can view the analysis report in the portal or you can download the report from your web browser.
-In the portal, you have options to filter, group results by Issue, Location or by Severity and view detailed information for issue detected in your solution.
+In the portal, you have options to filter, group results by **Issue**, **Location** or by **Severity** and view detailed information for issues detected in your solution.

 1. In the left pane, select **Solutions**.
 2. Next to the unmanaged solution where you want to view the solution checker report, select **...**, point to **Solution checker**, and then select **View results**.